-- What do I want to do at 16+ - Sixth Form? - Apprenticeship? - College? - 2 Choose the subjects which will assist your intentions for 16+. - 3 Choose a well balanced timetable. - 4 It is best not to pick a subject you are poor at. - Do not pick a subject because you work well for that teacher.
+- 1 What do I want to do at 16+ - Sixth Form? - Apprenticeship? - College? - 2 Choose the subjects which will assist your intentions for 16+. - 3 Choose a well balanced timetable. - 4 It is best not to pick a subject you are poor at. - Do not pick a subject because you work well for that teacher.
 It may be a different teacher taking that subject in Years 9, 10 and 11. - Do not pick a subject you have not studied before because you like the sound of it.
-If you have not done it before find out as much as you can about it before making your decision. - 7 Do not choose subjects just because your friends have chosen them. - 8 Do not be afraid to choose unusual subjects. - 9 Creative subjects such as Art, Music and the Crafts are very useful. - 10 Seek plenty of advice and ask lots of questions
+If you have not done it before find out as much as you can about it before making your decision. - 7 Do not choose subjects just because your friends have chosen them. - 8 Do not be afraid to choose unusual subjects. - 9 Creative subjects such as Art, Music and Technologies have good career prospects and are valued by employers. - 10 Seek plenty of advice and ask lots of questions